3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/javaScript/data-modeling/hw.md

   billingInfo:
   orderDetails:
 }
+Users can search through all the products by a particular brand or color.
+Users can save their info for repeat orders
 ## Representing Abstractions in Code

 Once you've chosen the abstractions that your app will use, the next step is to